dmccreary/microsims/docs/sims/motor/index.md

 </figure>

 [Rotating Motor Demo](./motor.html){ .md-button .md-button--primary }

 We want to animate a rotating motor as a circle.
 The motor must have circular arrows on it that show the direction of the rotation of the motor.
 The arrows must point clockwise when we are going forward and counter-clockwise when we are going in reverse.
+Drawing arrows with a triangle at the end is easy.
+But circular arrows that scale well up or down is a lot more challenging.

+In this lesson we will use "decomposition" to break this task down into steps:

+1. Draw the outline of a circle
+2. Draw arcs within the circle using the arc() function
+3. Draw arrows at the tips of the arcs

+We will use the translate(), scale(), and rotate() functions to perform this animation.

 ## Draw Rotating Motor

 ## Draw Motor